The NYC housing lottery just got simpler.

 FAQ.

-No. Stay NYC is an independent tool.
+No. LotKey is an independent tool.
 We interact with NYC Housing Connect the same way an applicant would — by filling out its forms on your behalf.
 We can't skip the line, influence selection, or improve your odds beyond getting you in front of every lottery you qualify for.

 We only file where you're actually eligible — AMI, household, occupancy, preferences all check out before we submit.
 Submitting to ones you don't qualify for would hurt you, not help.